Full Size Class 8 Cylinder Modified Demolition Derby

 2) No more than two 12 volt batteries may be used.

 1) Bumpers are interchangeable.
 Any car bumper may be used on any car.
 Bumper brackets can not extend any more than 12 inches on frame.
-No homemade bumpers or truck bumpers allowed.
+Homemade bumpers are allowed.
 DEC Header bumpers are allowed.
 Loaded bumpers and using C channel for backing will be permitted.

 2) You may weld the bumper seams, shocks, and the brackets to the frame.
 No welding on the frame except for the brackets.